The transfer process to engineering is easier than ever.

 Students who begin at any of the Front Range Community College campuses (Westminster, Boulder County, Larimer, and Brighton Center) can transfer directly to CU Boulder to finish their degree in engineering.
 Thanks to an integrated partnership, this pathway can be attractive to both community college students, as well as qualified high school students taking concurrent enrollment classes with FRCC.

 CU Boulder Engineering and Front Range Community College have designed this pathway to support a more streamlined transition between colleges and give you a detailed view of what your academic plan will look like.

 At FRCC, you can complete classes before transferring to CU Boulder and have the peace of mind that your credits will apply directly to your engineering degree.

 The following guides articulate specific courses that will transfer to CU Boulder from Front Range Community College and each guide will provide a 5-year plan, by major.
 These plans can be shortened to four years, by starting directly in Calculus 1, or making up classes in the summer, as well as being directly admitted to CU Engineering.
 Be sure to work with your academic advisor, as these are only meant to act as a sample pathway and can vary, based on each individual student.

-For more information about the Engineering Plus program, please visit the E+ website
+For more information about the Integrated Design Engineering (formerly Engineering Plus) program, please visit the E+ website

 For additional information regarding this pathway, please contact: